siderai/algo_challenges/README.md

 Here are selected Codewars and Leetcode challenges on algorithms.

-The purpose is merely to solve a puzzle completely on my own.
+The purpose is merely to solve a tough puzzle on my own.